Missouri Court Records

 What Do You Do If You Are On Trial For a Crime in Missouri?

 The prosecution of criminal offenses in Missouri is relatively straightforward.
 After a complaint has been filed, law enforcement officers obtain an arrest warrant for the accused and make the arrest.
-In some cases, the law allows police officers to arrest without obtaining a warrant—a warrantless arrest.
+In some cases, the law allows police officers to arrest individuals without obtaining a warrant—a practice known as a warrantless arrest.
 The exercise of this method is restricted due to the liability that the state may incur.

-Upon arrest, the individual is a suspect and presumed innocent until proven otherwise.
+Upon arrest, the individual is presumed innocent until proven otherwise.
 They may also hire legal counsel.
-The legal counsel is generally responsible for posting bail, negotiating plea bargains with the prosecutor, defending the suspect during the trial, and taking other actions such as filing motions and appealing a verdict.
+Legal counsel is generally responsible for posting bail, negotiating plea bargains with the prosecutor, defending the suspect during trial, and taking other actions such as filing motions and appealing a verdict.
 Arrest records in Missouri are public information.
 However, as arrest records are not definitive proof of guilt, interested individuals need to obtain a comprehensive criminal history and other court records to prove guilt.

 What Percentage of Criminal Cases Go to Trial in Missouri?